 - Chemical restraints are medicines used to quickly sedate a violent patient.
 These will be given as a pill or an injection.

 - Seclusion is placing the patient in a room by himself.
 The room is locked and kept free of items that could cause injury.
-Caregivers will watch him at all times when he is in seclusion.
+Healthcare providers will watch him at all times when he is in seclusion.

-How will caregivers monitor the patient while in restraints?
+How will healthcare providers monitor the patient while in restraints?

 - Vital signs, such as heart rate, breathing rate, and blood pressure, will be taken often to make sure they are in normal range.

 - The patient's physical comfort will also be monitored closely.
-Caregivers will check the patient's skin for injury or blood flow problems under the restraints.
+Healthcare providers will check the patient's skin for injury or blood flow problems under the restraints.
 They will also give him liquids and take him to the bathroom as needed.

 - The patient's behavior will also be monitored.
-Caregivers will remove physical restraints or allow the patient to leave seclusion as soon as he is calm and cooperative.
+Healthcare providers will remove physical restraints or allow the patient to leave seclusion as soon as he is calm and cooperative.

 What are the risks of using restraints?